Modest fashion

 An Eastern Orthodox woman in Ukraine is seen wearing a dress and a Christian headcovering.

 The term modest fashion or modest dressing refers to a fashion trend in women of wearing less skin-revealing clothes, especially in a way that satisfies their spiritual and stylistic requirements for reasons of faith, religion or personal preference.
 The exact interpretation of 'modest' varies across cultures and countries.
 There is no unambiguous interpretation as it is influenced by socio-cultural characteristics of each country.

 History

 The term "modest" may have varied interpretations across religious boundaries and even within them.
 Commonalities can also exist; for example, many Christian, Jewish, and Muslim women practice the veiling of their head, with Christian women wearing a headcovering, Jewish women wearing a tichel, and Muslim women wearing a hijab.

 On 28 July 2015, a world panel discussion was held in Turin with the aim of defining guidelines for modest fashion.

 This growing phenomenon has been studied by scholars such as British professor Reina Lewis from London College of Fashion.
 Among her works on the topic we can mention 'Modest Fashion: Styling Bodies, Mediating Faith' (2013) and 'Muslim Fashion: Contemporary Style Cultures' (2015).

 In late 2018, modest fashion was considered a 250 billion dollar industry.
+Brands designed for adherents of specific faiths may be purchased by other persons seeking modest clothing; the Jordan-based Muslim-oriented label Shukr, for example, also has a conservative Christian and Jewish consumer base.